Hair Food Review: Is Plant-Based Shampoo Better?

 According to ClassAction.org, benzene contamination was the consumer health risk that prompted the lawsuit, and benzene is a carcinogen, meaning it can cause cancer.

-The FDA recall notice regarding this contamination reported the offending product to be Hair Food Coconut Dry Shampoo.
-Given that the product has already been recalled, there is no indication that this product will have similar issues moving forward, but it may be logical to be wary about all dry shampoos sold by this brand.
+Given that the product has already been recalled, there is no indication that this product is a health risk moving forward, but it may be logical to be wary about all dry shampoos sold by this brand.

-Procter & Gamble, the company that owns Hair Food, only allowed refunds for customers who had purchased six or more contaminated products according to the lawsuit.
+Procter & Gamble, the company that owns Hair Food, only allowed refunds for customers who had purchased six or more contaminated products, according to the lawsuit.

-Real Customers Review Hair Food
+Customers Rate Hair Food

 Our Clean Hair Care Picks

-Happy Head Topical is our top hair growth solution.
+Happy Head Topical is our top premium hair growth solution.

 This formulation uses FDA-approved hair loss ingredients like minoxidil which is clinically shown to increase hair count by 11%.